Skip to Main Content

 Library Databases Search Engines

-Are paid for by tuition - you need an NECC library card to access them Find information that is free - can be written/published by anyone regardless of expertise
+Are paid for by tuition - you need an NECC account to access them Find information that is free - can be written/published by anyone regardless of expertise

 Contain peer-reviewed, scholarly articles written by experts in a professional field Have few free, scholarly journal articles available